 The following table shows the sample sizes by province and by cycle.
-Note that some respondents may have moved to another province or outside of Canada between cycles 1 and 2.
-The table below shows the sample distribution based on the cycle 1 province or residence.
+Note that some respondents may have moved to another province or outside of Canada between cycles 3 and 4.
+The table below shows the sample distribution based on the cycle 1 province of residence.
 Note also that since our target population is comprised of individuals living in Canada at cycle 1, out-of-country respondents remain in-scope for future cycles.
-Although they may be more difficult to contact and trace, they were still sent out for cycle 2 collection.
-There were few such cases.
+Although they may be more difficult to contact and trace, they were still sent out for subsequent cycles.
+Note that there were few such cases.